 Home cooked and raw food for cats and dogs is discouraged by many veterinarians and even the American Veterinary Medical Association, but not all vets feel this way.
 In fact, some vets encourage us to feed real food (not kibble) diets to our pets, like Dr. Judy Morgan, DVM, one of the first vets in the U .S. to incorporate holistic medicine into a conventional practice.

 If you’re thinking about switching to a real food diet for your cat or dog, she is here to help.
-Today on Tripawd Talk Radio, she shares why and how to help your pets transition away from commercial food.
+On Episode #69 of Tripawd Talk Radio, Dr Morgan shares why and how to help your pets transition away from commercial food.

 The Yin, Yang and How To’s of Home Cooked Raw Food for Cats and Dogs

 Dr. Morgan is one of our favorite natural medicine practitioners.
 She’s a pet nutrition coach and the author of many pet health books including her latest, Yin & Yang Nutrition for Dogs: Maximizing Health with Whole Foods, Not Drugs.
 As she told us during her first Tripawd Talk Radio appearance, when you change your pet’s diet for the better you can achieve a more natural and gentle way of healing the whole pet, not just treating the symptoms of their disease.